thanhhang1306/portfolio/public/content/Experience.md

   - Software Infrastructure [blue]
   - Machine Learning [red]
 - List Items:
-  -  Collaborate as part of the AI Infrastructure team to design and develop an internal tool for automating bulk customizations of AI models.
-Implement dashboards to enhance user experience and create comprehensive unit testing to ensure functionality.
+  -  Collaborated with AI Infrastructure to design and develop internal tools for automating bulk customizations of ML models.
+  -  Developed comprehensive unit testing in Python and implemented a database to store operations information to track failures.
+  -  Designed dashboards to enhance users’ experience and track the tool’s health based on error-logging tools, database storage.

 ## Palantir
 - *Launch Intern Intern* | March '24